google/autocxx/book/src/contributing.md

 ## How to contribute to this manual

-More examples in this manual are _very_ welcomed!
+More examples in this manual are _very_ welcome!

 Because `autocxx` examples require both Rust and C++ code to be linked together, a custom preprocessor is used for this manual.
 See one of the existing examples